freqtrade/freqtrade/docs/strategy-customization.md

 ### Common mistakes when developing strategies

 Backtesting analyzes the whole time-range at once for performance reasons.
-Because of this, strategy authors need to make sure that strategies do not look into the future.
+Because of this, strategy authors need to make sure that strategies do not look-ahead into the future.
 This is a common pain-point, which can cause huge differences between backtesting and dry/live run methods, since they all use data which is not available during dry/live runs, so these strategies will perform well during backtesting, but will fail / perform badly in real conditions.

-The following lists some common patterns which should be avoided to avoid frustration:
+The following lists some common patterns which should be avoided to prevent frustration:

 - don't use `shift(-1)`.
 This uses data from the future, which is not available.
 - don't use `.iloc[-1]` or any other absolute position in the dataframe, this will be different between dry-run and backtesting.
 - don't use `dataframe['volume'].mean()`.
 This uses the full DataFrame for backtesting, including data from the future.
 Use `dataframe['volume'].rolling(<window>).mean()` instead
 - don't use `.resample('1h')`.
 This uses the left border of the interval, so moves data from an hour to the start of the hour.
 Use `.resample('1h', label='right')` instead.

 ### Further strategy ideas